Fleker/blog-posts/2022/mastodon/README.md

 https://twitter.com/JoeMerrick/status/1589986161870921729

 This is a problem every web service faces as it scales.
 Twitter famously had the [fail whale](https://business.time.com/2013/11/06/how-twitter-slayed-the-fail-whale/) for years until their hired enough engineers to develop a reliable and sustainable service.
-Now that [Twitter engineering may be understaffed](https://www.technologyreview.com/2022/11/08/1062886/heres-how-a-twitter-engineer-says-it-will-break-in-the-coming-weeks/), it's interesting to compare this to Mastodon.
+Now that [Twitter engineering may be understaffed](https://www.technologyreview.com/2022/11/08/1062886/heres-how-a-twitter-engineer-says-it-will-break-in-the-coming-weeks/), its reliability seems likely to unravel.
+Can Mastodon do better?

 Unfortunately, Mastodon cannot scale to millions of users while being as reliable as Twitter.
 Being decentralized, every server is dependent on themselves to continue running reliably.
 Server costs can get massive.
 Twitter recently reported about [$1.7 billion](https://s22.q4cdn.com/826641620/files/doc_financials/2021/ar/FiscalYR2021_Twitter_Annual_-Report.pdf#page=50&zoom=auto,-158,734) in annual infrastructure costs. mastodon.world gets funding from [a Patreon page](https://www.patreon.com/mastodonworld) where it raises $262 per month.